 …

-The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams NSS that a non-AP MLD supports for reception and transmission during the EMLMR operation.
-The MCS Map Count subfield is set to 0, 1, or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to 80 MHz, 160 MHz, and 320 MHz, respectively, and the value 3 is reserved.
-Otherwise, the MCS Map Count subfield is set to 0.
-The MCS Map Count subfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.
+The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams NSS that a non-AP MLD supports for reception and transmission (#12872)on each EMLMR link during the EMLMR operation.
+The (#11681)Max Supported BW subfield is set to 0(#13554) if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is smaller than or equal to 80 MHz.
+The Max Supported BW subfield is set to1 or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to (#13554)160 MHz and 320 MHz, respectively, and the value 3 is reserved. (#11898)The (#11681)Max Supported BWsubfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.

 …